adamrunner/esp32-4runner-canbus/docs/SCRIPTS_USAGE.md

 # CAN Log Analysis Scripts Usage Guide

 Python analysis tools live in the `scripts/` directory for analyzing and validating CAN bus captures from the 4Runner project.
+They accept both the original text logs and the new CSV format (`timestamp_us,can_id,dlc,byte0..byte7`).

 ## Scripts Overview

+> Binary logs: You can convert CSV logs to a compact binary format (19-byte records) with `scripts/convert_csv_to_bin.py` and feed the `.bin` file to all scripts.
+The tools auto-detect text/CSV vs `.bin`.

 ### 1. decode_with_obdb.py - Enhanced OBDb Decoder ⭐ RECOMMENDED
 Advanced decoder that integrates Toyota 4Runner OBDb database for accurate signal decoding.